-If you set up direct deposit with the IRS, the government will send your relief payment to the bank account they have on file, meaning you should receive the funds more quickly.
+If you set up direct deposit with the IRS, the government will send your relief payment to the bank account information they have on file, meaning you should receive the funds more quickly.

 If you don't have direct deposit set up, you will receive either a check or a prepaid debit card in the mail.
-At a recent Congressional hearing, Mnuchin vowed to improve the delivery of debit cards, many of which got mistaken for a scam the last time around.
+At a recent congressional hearing, Mnuchin vowed to improve the delivery of debit cards, many of which got mistaken for a scam the last time around.